Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 total

-Once a child is born, you will have to pay childcare fees, education expenses, medical expenses, etc., so a take-home pay of 200,000 yen becomes quite difficult.
+Once a child is born, there are additional costs such as childcare fees, education expenses, and medical expenses, so a take-home pay of 200,000 yen becomes quite difficult.

-Increase household income by working together (ideally a take-home pay of 400,000 yen or more)
+Increase household income by having both spouses work (ideally, a take-home pay of 400,000 yen or more)

 Live in a rural area with low rent

-Aim to increase your income by taking on a side job or aiming for a raise
+Aiming to increase income through a side job or a raise

-It's best to create a situation where you can save money before thinking about getting married and having children.
+It's best to create a situation where you can save money before thinking about marriage and child-rearing.

 What's the best area to live alone in Tokyo?